New England Patriots vs. Miami Dolphins NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - New England and its opponents have gone over the current 40-point total in 10 of 16 games this season.

-- Miami has combined with its opponents to score more than 40 points in eight of 16 games this season.
+- Miami and its opponents have combined to score more than 40 points in eight of 16 games this season.

-- Sunday's over/under is 6.7 points lower than the two team's combined 46.7 points per game average.
+- The two teams combine to score 46.7 points per game, 6.7 more than the over/under in this contest.

-- These two squads combine to surrender 38.7 points per game, 1.3 fewer than this contest's over/under.
+- The 38.7 combined points per game that these two squads have allowed this season are 1.3 fewer than the 40 over/under in this contest.

-- Patriots games this season feature an average total of 44.4 points, a number 4.4 points higher than Sunday's over/under.
+- The average total in Patriots games this season is 44.4, 4.4 points more than Sunday's over/under of 40.

-- The 40-point total for this game is 4.1 points below the 44.1 points per game average total in Dolphins games this season.
+- The 44.1 PPG average total in Dolphins games this season is 4.1 points more than this game's over/under.

 Patriots stats and trends

-- New England has played 16 games, with 10 wins against the spread.
+- In New England's 16 games this season, it has 10 wins against the spread.

-- The Patriots are 4-1 ATS when favored by 6.5 points or more this season.
+- So far this season, the Patriots have been installed as favorites by a 6.5-point margin or more five times and are 4-1 ATS in those contests.

-- New England's games this year have gone over the point total eight times in 16 opportunities (50%).
+- New England has gone over the point total in 50% of its opportunities this year (eight times over 16 games with a set point total).

-- New England is 8-2 against the spread and 9-1 overall in games when it scores more than 21.8 points.
+- When New England puts up more than 21.8 points, it is 8-2 against the spread and 9-1 overall.

-- New England is 5-4 against the spread and 6-3 overall when the team picks up more than 334.9 yards.
+- New England is 5-4 against the spread and 6-3 overall when the team churns out more than 334.9 yards.

-- This year, the Patriots have 20 turnovers, three fewer than the Dolphins have takeaways (23).
+- The Patriots have 20 giveaways this season, while the Dolphins have 23 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Dolphins.